Could a mentor could be your ticket to a happier work life?

 So you are feeling pretty good about where you are at in life, but can still see a little bit of room to bring the X-factor?
 Stepping things up a notch with the help of a mentor can push you to the next level.
 We bet there’s a lot of questions spinning around: what exactly IS a mentor?
 How do you know if you need one?
 And where on earth do you find them?
 Are mentors really full of life changing insights and hot tips or nothing more than hot air?
 And is it really worth fitting another commitment into your already full life?

+We humans are a curious breed, sometimes we are full of determination and gusto, and other times, well we just lack in motivation and need a rev up.
 You know what we’re talking about!
 That gym visit you've intended to make for weeks.
 The phone call you keep putting off.
 The catch-up with a good friend that you never seem to find time for.

 Life is busy and we are great at making excuses to get by with the basics (with a huge side of Netflix to fill in the gaps).
 Having access to a mentor can help us focus on the growth and self-improvement we want to achieve, both professionally and personally, and they can help keep us accountable and excited about it too!
 It’s like having your own personal cheerleader with the brains and experience to boot!

 Mentoring is not a new buzzword or trend.
 Mentoring has been around for centuries: Socrates mentored Plato and Plato mentored Aristotle.
 Mark Zuckerberg was mentored by Steve Jobs and Jobs mentored by Mike Markkula, some of the great minds of our time.
 And it’s not just relevant for the workplace.
 Most top sportspeople rate mentors and coaches as the key to their success.